kno2502/amazon-associates-link-builder/readme.txt

 == Changelog ==

+= 1.4.10 - Septmeber 13, 2017 =
+* Fix: Customize theme option is not working for few users after v1.4.8.
+* Fix: Page alignment distorted for some users after v1.4.9.

+= 1.4.9 - Septmeber 4, 2017 =
+* Putting strings under translation function for Internationalization.
+* Fix: Product Grid not aligned properly on iOS devices.
+* Fix: Product Ad breaks the text on the right side on few mobile devices.

 = 1.4.8 - August 10, 2017 =
 * Improvement in error display message on product search.
 * Fix: HandleBar template not being loaded for a few users on product search.